 There are also several national parks in the area offering mountain hiking.
 The clear, calm water also makes it one of the world's best SCUBA diving and snorkeling destinations.

 5. Bali, Indonesia

 The island paradise of Bali is part of neighboring Indonesia and is just under a three-hour flight from Singapore.
-It's a popular getaway destination for Singaporeans, so there are frequent flights between the two.
-Bali is perfect for luxury escapes and romantic getaways.
-The island combines spectacular scenery, wide beaches, big mountains, and, of course, a long history and fascinating culture.
+It's a popular weekend getaway destination for Singaporeans, so there are frequent (and usually cheap) flights between the two.

 There is a wide range of accommodations on the island, from cheap hotels to luxury resorts.
 Big beachfront resorts and luxury villas are mainly found in the western towns of Kuta, Seminyak, and Jimbaran.
 For a quieter, more intimate experience, places like Sanur, Nusa Dua, and the coastal area of Candidasa are good choices.